Mazatech/amanithsvg-website/_docs/binding/004-unity.md

 | *Editor mask for the SVGTextureBehaviour component* |
 {:.tbl_images .unitytut_SVGTextureBehaviour}

-If the `Fast upload` checkbox is selected, AmanithSVG native library will update the Unity texture using the following methods:
+If the `Fast upload` checkbox is selected, AmanithSVG native plugins for Unity will update the Unity texture using the following methods:

  - [UpdateSubresource](https://docs.microsoft.com/en-us/windows/desktop/api/d3d11/nf-d3d11-id3d11devicecontext-updatesubresource) (Direct3D 11)